nickmcgreivy/InvariantPreservingMLSolvers/README.md

-# icml2023paper
+# Invariant Preservation in Machine Learned PDE Solvers
-Code for ICML2023 paper on ensuring invariants and conservation laws for machine learned PDE solvers
+Code for JCP 2023 paper on ensuring invariants and conservation laws for machine learned PDE solvers.